EcomGraduates/loom-downloader/README.md

 ```

 This will save the videos with the specified prefix "download" and an incremented number in the given output directory. download-1.mp4 download-2.mp4
+**If no output path is specified it will default to Downloads folder**

 ### Avoid rate limiting